gurditsingh/hydeout/_posts/test.md

 Because of the stream-table duality, we can easily turn a stream into a table, and vice versa.
 Even more, we can do this in a continuous, streaming manner so that both the stream and the table are always up to date with the latest events.

 -   **Table to Stream**  — A Table could be viewed as a stream, with the latest values for a particular field coming in.
 It’s just a snapshot of the latest values of a key in a stream at a given point in time.

-- _We can turn a table into a stream_ by capturing the changes made to the table—inserts, updates, and deletes—into a “change stream.”
+	We can turn a table into a stream_ by capturing the changes made to the table—inserts, updates, and deletes—into a “change stream.”

+Example:

 - **Stream to Table** — A Stream could be viewed as table.
 A stream can be seen as a changelogs of a table.
 Where each data record in the stream captures a state change of the table.

-- _We can turn a stream into a table_ by aggregating the stream with operations such as `COUNT()` or `SUM()`
+	We can turn a stream into a table_ by aggregating the stream with operations such as `COUNT()` or `SUM()`
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY3Mjk0ODM2LDk2OTI2Njc0NCwxODM3Nz
-Q0NzgwLC0xNzcyMjI1NzA0LC0xNjk0MDgyNTYsLTE2MjA2Njcz
-MjQsLTIwMjY3OTU3MTMsLTE2ODk5MDg5NTIsNDgyNzYzMjAsMT
-E4MTMxNjQxLC0xOTI3MjU3ODcwLDE2MTExMDQxMDUsLTExNDMx
-NzYwNjYsMTc1MjMzMDk1NSwtMTM0ODQ4NDg0OSwtMTkyMjAxMD
-kxNCw0OTA4NjA2NTYsNzYxOTM4MTcyLC02MjY0NjAwMDQsMTMw
-MTMyMjQ0Ml19
+eyJoaXN0b3J5IjpbMTE2MDE3MTQyMSw5NjkyNjY3NDQsMTgzNz
+c0NDc4MCwtMTc3MjIyNTcwNCwtMTY5NDA4MjU2LC0xNjIwNjY3
+MzI0LC0yMDI2Nzk1NzEzLC0xNjg5OTA4OTUyLDQ4Mjc2MzIwLD
+ExODEzMTY0MSwtMTkyNzI1Nzg3MCwxNjExMTA0MTA1LC0xMTQz
+MTc2MDY2LDE3NTIzMzA5NTUsLTEzNDg0ODQ4NDksLTE5MjIwMT
+A5MTQsNDkwODYwNjU2LDc2MTkzODE3MiwtNjI2NDYwMDA0LDEz
+MDEzMjI0NDJdfQ==
 -->